quantopian/zipline/README.md

 **Note:** Installing Zipline is slightly more involved than the average Python package.
 See the full [Zipline Install Documentation](https://zipline.ml4trading.io) for detailed instructions.

-For a development installation (used to develop Zipline itself), create and activate a virtualenv, then run the `etc/dev-install` script.

 Quickstart
 ==========